-<<Establishment of Nomination & Compensation Committee>>
+<< Establishment of Nomination & Compensation Committee>>

 - 1. As an advisory organization to the Board of Directors, the Bank has established the Nomination & Compensation Committee chaired by an Independent Outside Director.
-The committee is delegated by the Board of Directors to recommend candidates for Director to be put on the agenda at a General Meeting of Shareholders, to recommend candidates for Executive Officer to be put on the agenda at a Board of Directors meeting and to supervise a plan on successors to the position of Director, etc. - 2.
-The Nomination & Compensation Committee deliberates the following matters regarding the Bank's Directors and Executive Officers. - (1) Compensation and bonuses - (2) Other important matters concerning compensation - (3) Matters concerning the recommendation of candidates for Director and candidates for Executive Officer - (4) Matters concerning the recommendation of candidates for Representative Director and candidates for Executive Director - (5) Other important personnel matters regarding Directors
+The committee is delegated by the Board of Directors to recommend candidates for Director to be put on the agenda at a General Meeting of Shareholders, to recommend candidates for Executive Officer with Title and candidates for Executive Officer to be put on the agenda at a Board of Directors meeting and to supervise a plan on successors to the position of Director, etc. - 2.
+The Nomination & Compensation Committee deliberates the following matters regarding the Bank's Directors and Executive Officers. - (1) Compensation and bonuses - (2) Other important matters concerning compensation - (3) Matters concerning the recommendation of candidates for Director, candidates for Executive Officer with Title and candidates for Executive Officer - (4) Matters concerning the recommendation of candidates for Representative Director and candidates for Executive Director - (5) Other important personnel matters regarding Directors